malborroni/Foundations_of_Computer-Science/Read-me.md

 | Exercise 3  | _For each rating, compute the average income_                                   | 3           | &#10006;    |
 | Exercise 4  | _For each (Content Rating, Genre) pair, compute the number of reviews and the average rating_               | 3   | &#10006;    |

+Notes

+1. It is mandatory to use [GitHub] for developing the project.
+2. The project must be a jupyter notebook.
+3. There is no restriction on the libraries that can be used, nor on the Python version.
+4. Post any question on the Discussions forum

 Here I am: **[@malborroni](https://github.com/malborroni)**